Upgrade to a general-purpose v2 storage account

 Navigate to your storage account.

-Under Confirm upgrade, type in the name of your account.
+Under Confirm upgrade, enter the name of your account.

 Specify an access tier for blob data

-General-purpose v2 accounts support all Azure storage services and data objects, but access tiers are available only for block blobs in Blob storage.
-When you upgrade to a General-purpose v2 storage account, you can specify an access tier for your blob data.
+General-purpose v2 accounts support all Azure storage services and data objects, but access tiers are available only to block blobs within Blob storage.
+When you upgrade to a general-purpose v2 storage account, you can specify a default account access tier of hot or cool, which indicates the default tier your blob data will be uploaded as if the individual blob access tier parameter is not specified.

-Access tiers enable you to choose the most cost-effective storage based on your anticipated usage patterns.
-Block blobs can be stored in a Hot, Cool, or Archive tier.
+Blob access tiers enable you to choose the most cost-effective storage based on your anticipated usage patterns.
+Block blobs can be stored in a hot, cool, or archive tiers.
 For more information on access tiers, see Azure Blob storage: Hot, Cool, and Archive storage tiers.

-By default, a new storage account is created in the Hot access tier, and a General-purpose v1 storage account is upgraded to the Hot access tier.
-If you are exploring which access tier to use for your data post-upgrade, consider your scenario.
-There are two typical user scenarios for migrating to a General-purpose v2 account:
+By default, a new storage account is created in the hot access tier, and a general-purpose v1 storage account can be upgraded to either the hot or cool account tier.
+If an account access tier is not specified on upgrade, it will be upgraded to hot by default.
+If you are exploring which access tier to use for your upgrade, consider your current data usage scenario.
+There are two typical user scenarios for migrating to a general-purpose v2 account:

 Pricing and billing